chanced/transcode/README.md

 There are some drawbacks to using transcode though:

 -   YAML aliases are not supported
--   All keys are converted to strings when transcoding into YAML
+-   All keys remain strings when transcoding into YAML
 -   YAML comments are obviously lost

 ## License